yonatanvolog/jenga-ai-solver-build/README.md

 The project consists of three AI agents, each using a different approach to solve the problem:

 - **GSBAS (Greedy Simulation-Based Action Search):**
-  This agent simulates multiple actions in real-time and chooses the one that maximizes the immediate reward based on the stability of the tower.
+  This agent simulates multiple actions in real-time and chooses the one that maximizes the immediate reward based on the tilt of the tower.

 - **Hierarchical DQN:**
   A Deep Q-Network agent that uses two separate networks to independently choose the **level** and **color** of the block to remove.
 This approach allows the agent to optimize both choices through reinforcement learning.